Online Learning

 Lesson Topic: Farm Animals

-Black Creek Pioneer Village is home to many farm animals.
+The Village at Black Creek is home to many farm animals.
 The animals we have at The Village are just like the ones farmers in Ontario had more than 150 years ago.

-At Black Creek Pioneer Village, we teach visitors how farmers in the past cared for and used animals for transportation, food, clothing, and work.
+At The Village at Black Creek, we teach visitors how farmers in the past cared for and used animals for transportation, food, clothing, and work.

 Most important, we protect and care for our very special farmyard friends!